hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

       ./bom.sh co src/top/hibari/GDSS

-  NOTE: The Bill of Materials (BOM) system is a way to manage the builds of heterougeneous products with shared components using GIT, GIT-SVN, SVN, or CVS.
+  NOTE: The Bill of Materials (BOM) system is a way to manage the builds of heterogeneous products with shared components using GIT, GIT-SVN, SVN, or CVS.
 BOM maintains hierarchical dependencies between modules stored in a source code repository.
 BOM is implemented using bash, make, and other UNIX tools.